evelynharbison/slate/source/index.html.md

   ]
   ```

-  List the floors inside of a building with metadata for them.
+  List the floors inside of a building with metadata.

   `GET /client_api/meta/building/{{Building Identifier}}/floors`